DevelDoe/devel-react/readme.md

 * 2.4.1 Update ./public/index.html

 ### 2.5.0 Connecting our Form to Redux
-*Connect our inputs to Redux state.
-This will force a complete re-write and refactoring of our Redux implementation.*
+*Connect our inputs to Redux state.*

 * 2.5.1 refactor ./src/components/input/index.jsx to use redux